clojurewerkz/monger.docs/README.md

 ## How to regenerate the site

-In order to modify contents and launch dev environment, switch to Ruby 1.8.7 and run:
+In order to modify contents and launch dev environment, switch to Ruby 1.8.7 (JRuby and Rubinius in 1.8 mode also work fine) and run:

       cd _source
       bundle install